You may be hearing the term omnichannel a lot recently. So, what is it and why is it so prevalent?

 Businesses that adopt an omnichannel strategy, reportedly achieve a 91% higher year‑over‑year increase in customer retention on average compared to organizations that do not according to Aspect Software2.
 Omnichannel solutions are enabling businesses to meet rapidly changing customer demands, by empowering agents to provide exceptional service throughout the entire customer journey.
 Omnichannel is no longer a “nice to have”, it’s quickly becoming a necessity to retain customers and remain competitive.

-Tom Daniel, senior principal – product management for Windstream Enterprise has overall product management responsibility for its UCaaS and CCaaS service offerings, setting the direction of the product portfolio and ensuring the services continue to meet the ever-changing demands of customers.
+Tom Daniel, director – product management for Windstream Enterprise has overall product management responsibility for its UCaaS and CCaaS service offerings, setting the direction of the product portfolio and ensuring the services continue to meet the ever-changing demands of customers.
 Tom joined Windstream in April 2016, bringing with him over twenty years of experience in the technology services industry.
 Most recently, Tom spent 11 years at Verizon where he held various product management/development and marketing roles with responsibility for several of their advanced communications service offerings including managed Unified Communications and Collaboration and UCCaaS.
 Prior to Verizon, Tom was president of a regional VAR which specialized in providing network integration and remote monitoring services to customers in the SMB market.

 Browse our categories